 The top cause of illness and shortened life expectancy of tortoises is inappropriate care.
 Most people do not do this intentionally, but they are uneducated on the needs of tortoises.
 Before you get a tortoise, make sure you are willing to not only commit to the life expectancy of a tortoise but also to the nutritional and environmental needs required to keep them happy and healthy.
 Tortoises can make great, unique pets if you are educated and willing to provide them they life they need and deserve.

-- Next on your reading list: How Long Do Tortoises Live?
+- How Long Do Tortoises Live?
 (Average Lifespan Data & Facts)

 Featured Image Credit: Piero Di Maria_Pixabay